 If the set only contains A or B, the Gini impurity is 0.
 The maximal impurity is 0.5 when half of the records are A and another half are B. For a 3-class dataset, the minimum is still 0 but the maximum becomes 23.

+Note

-Gini impurity is named after the Italian demographer, statistician Corrado Gini.
-Another much more well-known index after his name is the Gini index, which measures the inequality of wealth distribution in a society.
+Gini impurity is named after the Italian demographer and statistician, Corrado Gini.
+Another more well-known index named after him is the Gini index, which measures the inequality of wealth distribution in a society.

 Let’s see how this unfolds.
 At the root node, without any splitting.
 The Gini impurity is calculated as 1-8152-7152 because we have 8 low-risk records and 7 high-risk records, the value is about 0.498, close to the highest possible impurity.

-After splitting by one criterion, we have two children nodes, the way to obtain the new, lower impurity is to calculate the weighted Gini impurity of the two children nodes.
+After splitting by one criterion, we have two children nodes.
+The way to obtain the new, lower impurity is to calculate the weighted Gini impurity of the two children nodes.

-First, let’s take the high oil diet for example, Let’s examine the partition of the high oil diet group.
-The following code snippet does the counting.
+First, let’s take the high oil diet, for example.
+Let’s examine the partition of the high oil diet group.
+The following code snippet does the counting:

 Counter(df[df["high_oil_diet"]=="yes"]["stroke_risk"])

-There are totally 6 records with 2 low-risk records and 4 high-risk records.
+There is a total of 6 records with 2 low-risk records and 4 high-risk records.
 Therefore, the impurity for the high oil diet group is 1-132-232=49.

-Mean while, we can calculate the non-high oil diet group’s statistics.
-Let’s select and count them using the following code snippet.
+Meanwhile, we can calculate the non-high oil diet group’s statistics.
+Let’s select and count them using the following code snippet:

 Counter(df[df["high_oil_diet"]=="no"]["stroke_risk"])

-There are totally 9 records with 6 low-risk records and 3 high-risk records.
+There is a total of 9 records with 6 low-risk records and 3 high-risk records.
 Note that the proportionalities are the same for the high oil diet but with exchanging groups.
 Therefore, the Gini impurity is also 49.

 The weighted Gini impurity remains 49 because 49615+49915=49.
 It is about 0.444.

-Alright, what do we get from such a classification?
+So what do we get from such a classification?
 We have reduced the Gini impurity from 0.498 to 0.444, which is just a slight decrease, better than nothing.

 Next, let’s examine the smoking behavior.